diacritics-owo/diacritics-owo.github.io/index.md

+# Hello!

 ---
-layout: layouts/main.vto
----

-# Hello!

-I'm diacritics-owo \[she/they], a primarily self-taught developer.
+I'm diacritics-owo \[she/they], a student and primarily self-taught developer.
 I've been programming for several years, mostly in Rust, TypeScript, and Java.

 ## Interests